Spring / Summer 2023 off season bonus launched

-• Only animals booked in by the 24th February 2023 will be eligible for the higher off season bonus.
+• Only Hereford animals booked in with the producer group by the 7th March 2025 will be eligible for the higher off season bonus.

 • Enter the number of Hereford cattle (heifers or steers) you will have to sell on any one week under the factory you would like to go to.
 Please be as accurate as possible.

-• Spring/Summer 2023 off-season bonus is limited to existing Irish Hereford Prime members only.
+• Spring /Summer 2025 off-season bonus is limited to existing Irish Hereford Prime members only.

 • Bookings for each week are on a first come first served basis.
 As each week is filled the next available week will be offered.